This post may contain affiliate links.

 We know a lot of people who use a Keurig as their RV coffee maker and while I’m personally not a fan of the coffees, there is a wide selection of Keurig coffee pods to choose from.
 If I was to get a Keurig for the RV, the single cup K-Compact would be a consideration.

 If you’re looking to take the pod coffee experience up a notch, this Nespresso with a steamer/milk frother would be my choice.
-Friend’s of ours have one and we got to spend a few days with them using it and absolutely loved it.
-Kait became a barista during the campout turning out lattes and mochas for everyone there.
+Friends of ours have one, and we got to spend a few days using it and absolutely loved it.
+Kait became a barista during the van life gathering, turning out lattes and mochas for everyone there.
 Just make sure to have some extra room in the RV to accommodate it.

 Some of the Pros and Cons of Pod Coffee